python/cpython/Doc/library/imageop.rst

 .. function:: grey2mono(image, width, height, threshold)

-   Convert a 8-bit deep greyscale image to a 1-bit deep image by thresholding all the pixels.
+   Convert an 8-bit deep greyscale image to a 1-bit deep image by thresholding all the pixels.
 The resulting image is tightly packed and is probably only useful as an argument to :func:`mono2grey`.